AlejandroPqLz/tf-diffusion-scratch/README.md

 ```
 And you are ready to go!

-### 3. Linux (Ubuntu) Set up
+### 3. Linux (Ubuntu) Configuration
 ---

-After installing the NVIDIA drivers, CUDA and cuDNN, if you are going to develop the project on Ubuntu, you can follow the same steps as in the [Windows Subsystem for Linux (WSL2) Set up](#2-windows-subsystem-for-linux-wsl2-set-up) section but having in mind that you are working on a Linux distribution it is recommended to use Docker to create a container with all the dependencies installed and avoid any compatibility and version issues.
+After installing the NVIDIA drivers, CUDA and cuDNN, if you are going to develop the project on Ubuntu, you can follow the same steps as in the [Windows Subsystem for Linux (WSL2) Configuration](#2-windows-subsystem-for-linux-wsl2-configuration) section but having in mind that you are working on a Linux distribution it is recommended to use Docker to create a container with all the dependencies installed and avoid any compatibility and version issues.

 Previously installed Docker in [Prerequisites](#rocket-prerequisites) section just follow the steps below: